DEMON-NEUROHACK/Challenge-2-LA-Team-D/Code/Readme.md

 Steps to run this file:

-Download the ipynb workbook
+1. Download the ipynb workbook
-Open the jupyter lab or console
+2. Open the jupyter lab or console
-Under jupyter, open this file
+3. Under jupyter, open this file and hit run

 Packages needed to run this file: